-No discussion of Easter is complete without a mention of its much-anticipated precursor -- Fat Tuesday, also known as Shrove Tuesday or Mardi Gras.
-It's the last chance to party hearty before Ash Wednesday when Lent begins.
+No discussion of Easter is complete without a mention of its much-anticipated precursor—Fat Tuesday, also known as Shrove Tuesday or Mardi Gras.
+The Polish celebration of Fat Tuesday is the last chance to indulge before the fasting days of Lent.

-In the old days, meat and meat byproducts, like butter and eggs, couldn't be eaten during Lent.
-So ingenious cooks used up all their dairy and eggs during Fat Week, from Shrove Thursday to Shrove Tuesday, by making crepe-like pancakes, called nalysnyky in Ukraine (similar to Polish naleśniki), and doughnuts called spurgos in Lithuania, krofne in Serbia, and pączki (POHNCH-kee) in Poland.
+In the old days, meat and meat by-products, like butter and eggs, couldn't be eaten during Lent.
+So ingenious cooks used up all their dairy and eggs during Fat Week, from Shrove Thursday to Shrove Tuesday, by making crepe-like pancakes, called nalysnyky in Ukraine (similar to Polish naleśniki), and doughnuts called pączki (POHNCH-kee) in Poland (they are spurgos in Lithuania and krofne in Serbia).
+Paczki can be fried or baked.

 Pączki in Poland

-In Poland, pączki are eaten on Fat Thursday or Tłusty Czwartek.
-The last six days of carnival season (karnawal) -- from Tłusty Cwartek to Shrove Tuesday -- are known as zapusty.
-Shrove Tuesday is known as Śledziówka or Herring Day when herring are eaten instead of pączki.
+In Poland, pączki are eaten on Fat Thursday or Tłusty Czwartek, also known as Pączki Day.
+The last six days of carnival season (karnawal)—from Tłusty Cwartek to Shrove Tuesday—are known as zapusty.
+(Shrove Tuesday is known as Śledziówka or Herring Day when herring are eaten instead of pączki.)
+Shrove Tuesday is also known as ostatki, which literally means "lasts," and refers to the last day to indulge before Lent begins.

 According to this Polish Blog by Transparent Language, Fat Thursday used to mark the beginning of Fat Week –- the period of great gluttony during which our ancestors would eat loads of lard (smalec) and bacon (bekon) washed down with vodka.
-Nowadays, Fat Thursday is associated especially with pancakes known as naleśniki, bow-tie pastries known as chruściki, and doughnuts known as pączki.
+Nowadays, Fat Thursday is associated with pączki (as well as naleśniki and bow-tie pastries known as chruściki).
+An old Polish proverb states, "If you don't eat at least one doughnut on Shrove Thursday, you will no longer be successful in life."

-In the 16th century, the blog says, pączki were made with bread dough, filled with pork fat and fried in lard.
+In the 16th century, pączki were made with bread dough, filled with pork fat, and fried in lard.
 Later, they evolved into a sweet pastry.
 Self-respecting bakeries in Poland never make their pączki in advance, nor do they use preservatives.
 The dough is made in the wee hours of the morning and is sold hot from the frying grease as soon as the doors open.

 Some home bakers fill a few pączki with almond paste instead of marmalade and the person who gets one of these is said to have good luck for the coming year.